Columbia Records: The LP record (1948–1959)

 Columbia's LPs were particularly well-suited to classical music's longer pieces, so some of the early albums featured such artists as Eugene Ormandy and the Philadelphia Orchestra, Bruno Walter and the New York Philharmonic Orchestra, and Sir Thomas Beecham and the Royal Philharmonic Orchestra.
 The success of these recordings persuaded Capitol Records to begin releasing LPs in 1949.
 Even before the LP record was officially demonstrated, Columbia offered to share the new speed with rival RCA Victor, who initially rejected it and soon introduced their new competitive 45 RPM record.
 When it became clear that the LP was the preferred format for classical recordings, RCA Victor announced that the company would begin releasing its own LPs in January 1950.
 This was quickly followed by the other major American labels.
 Decca Records in the U.K. was the first to release LPs in Europe, beginning in 1949.
 EMI would not fully adopt the LP format until 1955.

 An "original cast recording" of Rodgers & Hammerstein's South Pacific with Ezio Pinza and Mary Martin was recorded in 1949.
 Both conventional metal masters and tape were used in the sessions in New York City.
 For some reason, the taped version was not used until Sony released it as part of a set of CDs devoted to Columbia's Broadway albums.
 Over the years, Columbia joined Decca and RCA Victor in specializing in albums devoted to Broadway musicals with members of the original casts.
 In the 1950s, Columbia also began releasing LPs drawn from the soundtracks of popular films.

 Many album covers put together by Columbia and the other major labels were put together using one piece of cardboard (folded in half) and two paper "slicks", one for the front and one for the back.
 The front slick bent around the top, bottom, and left sides (the right side is open for the record to be inserted into the cover) and glued the two halves of cardboard together at the top and bottom.
 The back slick is pasted over the edges of the pasted-on front slick to make it appear that the album cover is one continuous piece.

 Columbia discovered that printing two front cover slicks, one for mono and one for stereo, was inefficient and therefore needlessly costly.
 Starting in the summer of 1959 with some of the albums released in August, they went to the "paste-over" front slick, which had the stereo information printed on the top and the mono information printed on the bottom.
 For stereo issues, they moved the front slick down so the stereo information was showing at the top, and the mono information was bent around the bottom to the back and "pasted over" by the back slick.
 Conversely, for a mono album, they moved the slick up so the mono information showed at the bottom, and the stereo information was pasted over.
+Soon, other record companies had adopted the paste-over method.